-Courts of first instance nationwide scored a disposal ratio above 105 per cent.
-Municipal courts averaged 102 per cent.
-City courts also reached above 102 per cent.
-In Manila, where crime density is highest, the courts of first instance averaged over 120 per cent.
+Courts of First Instance nationwide scored a disposal ratio above 105%.
+Municipal courts averaged 102%.
+City courts also reached above 102%.
+In Manila, where crime density is highest, the Courts of First Instance averaged over 120%.
 And all the circuit criminal courts, fully operative only this year, lived up fully to public trust by dispensing impartial justice promptly.
 The Manila Circuit Criminal Court, for example, disposed of 483 cases out of 623 filed during the year.

 The special courts matched the impressive performance of the regular courts.
-Their disposal ratios for 1969 are: 105 per cent in the Court of Agrarian Relations, 101 per cent in the Court of Industrial Relations and 129 per cent in the Court of Tax Appeals.
-Of 45 tax court decisions appealed to the Supreme Court, 43 were affirmed and one merely modified while one was reversed.
+Their disposal ratios for 1969 are 105% in the Court of Agrarian Relations, 101% in the Court of Industrial Relations, and 129% in the Court of Tax Appeals.
+Of 45 tax court decisions appealed to the Supreme Court, 43 were affirmed and one merely modified, while one was reversed.